Homemade Chuck Roast Chili

 Whenever you make a roast and have leftovers, you may be looking for ideas to make with leftovers, besides vegetables beef soup.
 Making a chuck roast chili is a definite alternative to ground beef chili.
 Both are great and full of flavor.
 This recipe is great to make and freeze leftovers to enjoy throughout the year.

-Watch our video on how we made the chili.
+Watch our video below on how we made the chili.

 1-2 cups chopped cooked chuck roast